LaizFigueroa/DIT168/README.md

       **2.7. v2v-microservice:** On this folder you can find the microservice for communication across vehicles.
       **2.8. docker-compose.yml & configuration:** Files to run all the microservices on the car at the same time.

-**3. test:** This folder contains the TDD tests designed at the beginning of the project, but not used along the development phases and the dockerfile to build the test environment.
+**4. test:** This folder contains the TDD tests designed at the beginning of the project, but not used along the development phases and the dockerfile to build the test environment.

-On the root directory, there are documents that are important for the project's organization, existence, and maintenance, such as the code conventions used to build the project, the license, the contributing, the code of conduct, scripts, Travis, git modules list.
+On the root directory, there are documents that are important for the project's organization, existence, and maintenance, such as the code conventions used to build the project, the license, the contributing, the code of conduct, Travis, git modules list.

 ## Getting Started
 These instructions will get you a copy of the project up and run on your local machine for development and testing purposes.